hypenotic/ingenuity/README.md

 # Go into the repository and the cms dir
 $ cd ingenuity/cms

-# Go into the custom dir.
-Clone WP.
-Create a working branch from the right release.
+# Go into the custom dir
 $ cd custom
+# Make a wordpress dir
 $ mkdir wordpress
+# Clone WP in wordpress dir
 $ cd wordpress
 $ git clone https://github.com/WordPress/WordPress .
+# Create a working branch from the right release
 $ git checkout tags/5.2.2
 $ git checkout -b stable-5.2.2
 ```